morucci/repoxplorer/README.md

 Using the *--repo* argument in addition to the *--org* argument will create the yaml file for indexing a single repository.

+For private organizations, you will need to isse a Token and use the *--token* argument.
+Tokens can be issued on your Github account under "Settings > Developer Settings > Personal Access Tokens".
+You will need to give the *repo* access.

 ## Configuration